Skip to content

 booted_core_cnt: .word 0

 Line 9 means that there is a 4-byte variable named boot_lock that is initialized as 0 before all the cores start to execute the first instruction (i.e., the la instruction in boot_loader).
 The first two instructions load the address of boot_lock to register t0 and load value 1 to register t1.
 The magic happens at the amoswap.w.aq instruction where amo stands for atomic memory operation.
 It swaps the value of t1 with the 4 bytes at memory address t0 atomically.
-Atomicity here means that only one of the CPU cores could swap back the initial 0 value of boot_lock, after which all the other cores will swap back value 1.
+Atomicity means that only one of the 4 cores could swap back the initial 0 value of boot_lock, after which all the other cores will swap back value 1.

 TIP

 We say that the code above acquires the boot lock and one can release this lock by writing value 0 to the address of boot_lock.
-After releasing the boot lock, another core would be able to acquire it and proceed with the code logic after the bnez instruction.
+After releasing the boot lock, another core would be able to acquire it, and proceed with calling boot().

 In general, a lock is simply a 4-byte variable in the memory holding either 0 or 1.
 Given a lock variable x in C, we have provided two macros for you in library/egos.h.